Lubenem/Dating_Quest_v4/CodingLog/CodingLog_28.09.25.md

 ## `29.09.25.Mon`

+[] UI Improvements
+* Dashboard | remove the annoying geolocation message, we should only see it if the geo data was refused by the system
+* Dashboard | Counters look good but their are not vertiaclly centered on my screen, they are a bit lower, not good
+* Dasboard | Counters | Make the minus sign backround not transparent, I want to clearly see those buttons
+*  Dasboard | Counters | Increment animations are behaving weirdly, please rework, make it look professional
+* Dashboard | Try enhancing the page, make it look more professional and solid

 [] Map improvement
 * Remove `.page.padding: 20px;` for map, will look better
 * Remove +/- button on map, not needed
 * Make sure all other icons on the map locations are either romved or made less bright, cause our focus should be on our points that we add to the map
 * When map page starting, load from locall storage all user actions.
 Use their `geoposition` to place a dot of an appropriate color (action color), when taped, give details on action
 * My current position should be either a black dot or some neat icon
+\
+* Good! but: When I press the point, it shows html tags, fix please (can be jsut text if no other option works)
+* What if we have a bunch of points a the same location?
+It's difficult to find out what are the actions, and select a specific one, cause they are overlapping each otehr.
+Let's brain storm a solution.

 [x] Data storage refactoring
 * Explain to me, the current data storage logic.